Springe09/Deep-Learning-/README.md

 You will need to:

 1. Prepare the data for training and testing

+* The model will use a rolling 10 day window to predict the 11th day closing price.
+* Using the window_data function to generate the X and y values for the model.
+* Split the data into 70% training and 30% testing
+* Apply the MinMaxScaler to the X and y values
+* Reshape the X_train and X_test data for the model.
+Note: The required input format for the LSTM is

-2. Build and train custom LSTM RNNs
+3. Build and train custom LSTM RNNs
-3. Evaluate the performance of each model
+4. Evaluate the performance of each model

 > Which model has a lower loss?
 >